Skip to main content

 Little Valley, New York · FDIC Cert #12959

-Cattaraugus County Bank is an FDIC-insured bank (Certificate #12959) with $368M in total assets and $321M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Cattaraugus County Bank, an FDIC-insured bank (Certificate #12959) with $368M in total assets and $321M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Little Valley, New York, the bank maintains a Tier 1 capital ratio of 13.68% (Well-Capitalized) and a nonperforming loan ratio of 3.55%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Cattaraugus County Bank (FDIC cert 12959) is a community bank — $368M in total assets, $321M in deposits, serving the Little Valley, New York area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.